615 N. Wolfe Street

 Primary research interests include the epidemiology and pathogenesis of HIV/AIDS, evaluating the effectiveness of antiretroviral therapy in observational studies, and the effects of HIV infection and treatment on women's reproductive health.

 In addition to her research endeavors, Dr. Golub teaches Epidemiologic Inference in Public Health II, in both a blended on-site and online format.
-She also teaches an online Epidemiology course through the JHU School of Arts and Sciences.
+She also teaches an introductory-level Epidemiology course through the JHU School of Arts and Sciences.
 She holds a Master of Education degree from Johns Hopkins, and is Director of the school's Online Programs for Applied Learning (OPAL).
 In addition, she serves as a member of both the school's Committee on Academic Standards and the Center for Teaching and Learning Advisory Board.

 2010 Elected Member, Delta Omega Honorary Society in Public Health, Alpha Chapter, Johns Hopkins Bloomberg School of Public Health